emqx/cloud-docs/en_US/rule_engine/rule_engine_bridge_rabbitmq.md

 3. Add Action

    Click on the Next action in the bottom to enter action view.
-Select the resource created in the first step, select `Data forward - Data bridge to RabbitMQ` as Action Type, and setup the following parameters.
+Select the resource created in the first step, select `Data forward - Data bridge to RabbitMQ` as Action Type, and set up the following parameters.

    - RabbitMQ Exchange: `messages`
    - RabbitMQ Exchange Type: `topic`